If it’s not broke, don’t fix it: Dell’s XPS 13 2-in-1 builds on a winning formula

 The original Dell XPS 13 is now two years old, so you might expect the company to go a new direction with the design of its 2-in-1.
 Instead, the company has stuck to the formula.
 The Dell XPS 13 2-in-1 we received, with its matte silver display lid, is hard to distinguish from the original XPS 13 we reviewed in 2015.
 Only an indentation near the display hinge – and the fact this model has two small hinges, rather than one broad hinge – gives it away.

 Luckily for Dell, the original’s formula is still rather unique.
-The combination of a professional metal exterior with soft-touch, faux-carbon-fiber weave interior, is unlike anything else sold today.
+The combination of a professional metal exterior with soft-touch, carbon-fiber weave interior, is unlike anything else sold today.
 We still think it’s a great design.
 It’s subtle enough to fit in at a meeting, but luxurious enough to justify the XPS line’s pricing.
 And the soft-touch interior feels more inviting that the cold aluminum or magnesium used by rivals.

 Of course, the XPS 13 2-in-1 does make an important tweak to the formula.
 The display hinge allows 360-degree rotation, making it possible to enjoy a tablet experience.
-Dell’s hinge design works as well as its rivals, such as Lenovo’s Yoga line, or HP’s Spectre x360 laptops.
+Dell’s hinge design works as well as its rivals, such as Lenovo’s Yoga line or HP’s Spectre x360 laptops.
 Swinging it up is a breeze, and stay in place once adjusted where you’d like.
 The XPS 13 2-in-1 is also slightly smaller and lighter than both the HP Spectre x360 and Lenovo Yoga 910, which means it’s easier to use as a tablet.

-Make no mistake; this device still isn’t thin enough, or light enough, to entirely work as a stand-alone tablet.
-An iPad Air is still far lighter, so if you want a tablet specifically, the XPS 13 2-in-1 won’t do.
+Make no mistake; this device still isn’t thin enough or light enough to entirely work as a stand-alone tablet.
+An iPad is still far lighter, so if you want a tablet specifically, the XPS 13 2-in-1 won’t do.
 But the XPS 13 2-in-1 comes as close to that experience as any 2-in-1 with a 360 degree hinge, and it’s perfectly fine for half-hour bouts of web surfing from a couch.

 Limited ports, webcam woes, and a stylus joins the party

-Unlike the normal XPS 13, which tries to support legacy connections, the XPS 13 2-in-1 goes all-in on USB Type-C. There’s only two such connections available, one of which also handles Thunderbolt 3.
-Either USB Type-C port can be used to charge the system.
+Unlike the normal XPS 13, which tries to support legacy connections, the XPS 13 2-in-1 goes all-in on USB-C. There’s only two such connections available, one of which also handles Thunderbolt 3.
+Either USB-C port can be used to charge the system.
 There’s also a microSD card reader, a headset jack, and a lock slot.

 Dynamic Power Mode isn’t a gimmick – it boosts performance noticeably.

 The slim connection options aren’t strange in this category, but users should keep them in mind.
 You’re probably going to need a dongle.
-At least Dell includes one USB Type-C to USB Type-A adapter in the box.
+At least Dell includes one USB-C to USB-A adapter in the box.

 Several wireless connection options are available including 802.11ac Wi-Fi, Bluetooth 4.2, and Miracast.
 This is about the best you’ll find on a modern PC.